nacho692/pa-dlna-chromecast/docs/source/development.rst

     ================      ======================================================
     ssdp notify           Monitor reception of NOTIFY SSDPs. ssdp msearch          Send MSEARCH SSDPs at regular intervals.
-    **root device**       Implement control of the aging of an UPnP root device.
+    **root devices**      Implement control of the aging of an UPnP root device.
     ================      ======================================================

   AVControlPoint tasks: